trevorsandy/lpub3d/tools/docs/README.txt

  *This behavior will be seen when the user loads a model file without the meta tag '0 STEP' or '0 NOFILE'.
 -Fix: Export and PDF generation produces "Failed to create CSI" and does not produce model images in the generated document.(r727)
  *Temporary testing code blocked the creation of CSI images - my apoligies:-(
+-Fix: Data directory installed under Administrator profile instead of logged in (standard) user (r730) *Change installation progrem to install under 'current' user versus previously defined 'all' users.
+Using 'all' users during installation, the data directory - which contain the archive libraries, logs, extras and other updatable data items - is written to the Administror's profile.

 LPub3D 2.0.2.721.2